 Starlight Skatium – A 10,000 square-foot, hardwood skating rink, snack bar and plenty of seating.

-Terra Studios – A glass art studio and gallery that is famous for its handcrafted glass Bluebirds of Happiness.
+Terra Studios – A glass art studio and gallery.

 TheatreSquared – A professional theatre that is locally produced and provides nationally acclaimed production.